vinumaradana/cse15l-lab-reports/lab-report-3.md

 One example of using grep command without any options is the following:
 ```
 $ grep "command center" technical/911report/chapter-1.txt
  At 10:02 that morning, an assistant to the mission crew commander at NORAD's Northeast Air Defense Sector in Rome, New York, was working with his colleagues on the floor of the command center.
-In a brief moment of reflection, he was recorded remarking that "This is a new type of war."
+In a brief moment of reflection, he was recorded remarking that "This is a new type of war.
 ```
 The grep command searches the lines of `chapter-1.txt` file in the `911report` directory for the phrase "command center" and displays the lines with that pattern.
 In this case, there is one line in the text file that has this pattern.